Toy advertising: Beauty standards

-Despite their efforts, however, both American Girl and Bratz have faced some criticisms since their creations.
-For instance, the American Girl dolls are only offered in a few ethnicities and the individualized personal narratives that accompany each doll represent a contrast between the European and non-European dolls.
-For example, based on their narratives, the Mexican immigrant doll, Josefina, who is tied deeply to her ethnic and cultural roots would have a harder time adjusting to new environments compared to the Swedish immigrant doll, Kristen.
-Bratz dolls have also garnered criticisms by cultural critics who claim that the oversexualization of their race and clothing serve to promote and reinforce the otherness of minorities.
+Despite their efforts, however, both American Girl and Bratz have faced some criticism since their creations.
+For instance, the American Girl dolls are only offered in a few ethnicities, and the individualized personal narratives that accompany each doll represent a contrast between the European and non-European dolls.
+For example, based on their narratives, the Mexican immigrant doll, Josefina, who is deeply tied to her ethnic and cultural roots, would have a harder time adjusting to new environments compared to the Swedish immigrant doll, Kristen.
+Bratz dolls have also garnered criticism from cultural critics who claim that the over-sexualization of their race and clothing serve to promote and reinforce the otherness of minorities.

 Many toy manufacturing companies have also expanded representation beyond able-bodied ideals by creating dolls with disabilities.
 The British toymaker, Makies, has a line of customized dolls with disabilities, including dolls with hearing and walking aids, as well as guide dogs.
-The online toy store Lime Tree Kids provided representation of individuals with Down Syndrome in its line of "Baby Dolls with Down syndrome".
-Taking a similar approach with their popular Barbie brand, Mattel has also created dolls with disabilities, namely, the "Share-a-Smile-Becky" who was introduced as Barbie's friend in 1997.
+The online toy store Lime Tree Kids provided representation of individuals with Down syndrome in its line of "Baby Dolls with Down Syndrome".
+Taking a similar approach to their popular Barbie brand, Mattel has also created dolls with disabilities, namely the "Share-a-Smile-Becky", who was introduced as Barbie's friend in 1997.
 Becky was designed to have a pink and purple wheelchair, and in the years following its creation, Becky was transformed into various different characters with a wheelchair, such as a school photographer and Paralympic.
 Despite the popularity of the doll, it was discontinued due to its inability to fit into Barbie's world, such as in the Barbie DreamHouse, as a result of Becky's wheelchair.
-In 2019, Mattel launched a new and improved doll that allowed for increased inclusivity compared to Becky with its wheelchair accommodating dolls of all body types and its own ramp which granted accessibility in the Barbie DreamHouse.
+In 2019, Mattel launched a new and improved doll that allowed for increased inclusivity compared to Becky with its wheelchair-accommodating dolls of all body types and its own ramp, which granted accessibility in the Barbie DreamHouse.